SelectUSA/events/events/_posts/2016-09-19-brazil-briefing-2016.md

 ### Brazil Road Show Briefing Call

 On September 19, from 1:00 - 2:00 p.m.
 ET, SelectUSA will hold a conference call for U.S. economic development organizations and service providers interested in participating in the Brazil Road Show.
-To sign up for this call, please contact [Rebecca Moudry](mailto:rebecca.moudry@trade.gov), Deputy Director of Investment Services for SelectUSA.
+To sign up for this call, please contact [AJ Francis](mailto:aj.francis@trade.gov).

 #### About the 2016 Brazil Road Show